Provides funding for graduate students working on a thesis or dissertation with faculty from member institutions

 Proposal due date: Monday, March 9, 2020, by 11:59 PM (EST)

 Anticipated project start date: May 16, 2020

 Graduate student applicants must complete the online application here.

-Please upload a maximum three-page, a summary of the research plan, in your own words, including a statement of the problem, methodology, significance, expected results, budget, and proposed timeline.
+Please upload a maximum three-page summary of the research plan in your own words, including a statement of the problem, methodology, significance, expected results, budget, and proposed timeline.
 References and appendices (if any) do not count towards the three-page limit.
-The document must be in PDF format and single-spaced using font size 12, 1″ margin on all sides.
+The document must be in PDF format and single-spaced using Times New Roman (TNR) font size 12, 1″ margin on all sides.
 This research plan must be reviewed and approved by the applicant’s faculty mentor.